WestJet Airlines profit tops estimates as costs fall

 ($1 = 1.04 Canadian dollars)

-(Reporting by Susan Taylor and Swetha Gopinath; Additional reporting by Solarina Ho; Editing by Joyjeet Das and Kirti Pandey and Chizu Nomiyama)
+(Reporting by Susan Taylor and Swetha Gopinath; Editing by Joyjeet Das and Kirti Pandey)